shirinyamani/DS/tree/readme.md

     <img src= "./img/bt.png" >

-    - Each node has at most 2 children, could be one but no more than 2
+    - Each node has at most 2 children, could be one but no more than 2.
-    - Binary Search Tree used for it!
+    - Binary Search Tree was used for it!

     **Type of BT**